christineyong/justbuildstuff/index.md

 [**United Nations Sustainable Development Goals**](https://www.un.org/sustainabledevelopment/sustainable-development-goals/)

 [**Startup SG Accelerators**](https://www.startupsg.gov.sg/directory/incubators/)<br />
-Which areas of tech are incubators investing in?
+Which verticals are incubators investing in?

 ### Discovered in Singapore
 What research areas is Singapore investing and performing in?
 What can we translate into an enterprise solution?